 The Texas electricity market has been abuzz the past few weeks after a series of articles have been released speculating about the possibilities of Energy Future Holdings separating their competitive assets (TXU and Luminent, respectively) from Oncor in preparation of possible bankruptcy.
-There have been several articles in the Dallas Morning News, which you can read here, here, here and here, as well as an article here in Bloomberg.
-Right now everything being written is just speculation, but people have been predicting for years that some form of bankruptcy or failure of some of the subsidiaries of Energy Future Holdings was simply a matter of when, not if.
-The leveraged buyout of TXU in 2007 was the largest of it’s kind in history.
+There have been several articles in the Dallas Morning News, which you can read here, here, here and here, as well as an article in Bloomberg.
+Right now everything being written is just speculation, but people have been predicting for years that some form of bankruptcy or failure of some of the subsidiaries of Energy Future Holdings was simply a matter of when not if.
+The leveraged buyout of TXU in 2007 was the largest of its kind in history.
 Unfortunately, the market price of natural gas fell through the floor with the explosion of fracking technology in 2009, and since then TXU has been stacking up consistent financial losses.
 In addition to that, they have been paying massive amounts of money each year in interest payments on their massive debt, which currently stands at 37 billion dollars, 3.8 billion of which will come mature in 2014.

 The statements and articles being released predicting impending bankruptcy are all speculation as Energy Future Holdings (EFH) claims to not be having any discussions about bankruptcy at this time.
-That being said, market analysts monitoring the situation believe that many of the decisions they seem to be making might be setting the stage for one or more units of EFH to be allowed to declare bankruptcy without effecting other areas of the company, specifically Oncor Electric, which operates the poles and power and transmission infrastructure for much of North Texas.
+That being said, market analysts monitoring the situation believe that many of the decisions they seem to be making might be setting the stage for one or more units of EFH to be allowed to declare bankruptcy without affecting other areas of the company, specifically Oncor Electric, which operates the poles and power and transmission infrastructure for much of North Texas.
 Additionally, at least one credit service has downgraded the bonds of EFH to just two levels above junk bond status.

 All in all, things appear grim for both TXU and Luminent.

 What Does That Mean for Customers?